Have You Heard of "White Buffalo"?!

-By now admirers of Native American and Southwest jewelry know two things: that turquoise is named for the mine from which it comes, and that turquoise comes in many shades of blues and greens.
-Some heavily and beautifully matrixed, some solid color alone.
-Everyone can find a turquoise they love!
-And now, “white turquoise” has taken its place alongside all those exciting shades of color, adding a stark beauty all its own.
+By now admirers of Native American and Southwest jewelry know two things: that turquoise is named for the mine from which it comes, and that turquoise comes in many shades of blues and greens, some very pale with only a hint of color - which can offer a gorgeous, frequently contemporary option.
+But pure white has long been sought after.
+Now “White Buffalo” offers that option with its bright, beautiful pure whites and a dramatic black matrix. to add a stark beauty all its own.

-“White Buffalo turquoise” originates from Tonopah, Nevada.
-It was discovered by the Ottesons, experienced mine owners, who found this unique formation of veins that run white in color, with all the characteristics of turquoise: It is found in turquoise mines and runs in the same sort of veins though it misses the mineral components that would allow it to color.
+“White Buffalo” originates from near Tonopah, Nevada.
+It was discovered by the Ottesons, experienced mine owners who gave it its name and who own the only site on which this rare mineral is found.
+“White Buffalo” is found in unique formations of veins that run white in color, with all the characteristics of turquoise, but which is technically a dolomite.
+It is found in turquoise mines and runs in the same sort of veins though it misses the mineral components that would allow it to color.
 While most of the white found elsewhere is too soft to polish, the white from this “White Buffalo” mine is hard enough to create a brilliant shine and create outstanding jewelry.

-With the ever-increasing popularity of the “White Buffalo turquoise” you will find that there are others capitalizing on this look: Howlite, with its similar grey matrix or even white magnesite with an ink-dye matrix(!) mimicking the dark veins of chert that run naturally through “White Buffalo.”
-Here at Turquoise Tortoise we carry only the all-natural, non-stabilized high-quality whites from the “White Buffalo” mine.
+With the ever-increasing popularity of “White Buffalo” you will find that there are others capitalizing on this look: Howlite, with its similar grey matrix or even white magnesite with an ink-dye matrix(!) mimicking the dark veins of chert that run naturally through “White Buffalo.”
+Here at Bryant Nagel Galleries we carry only the all-natural, non-stabilized high-quality whites from the “White Buffalo” mine.

 And we currently have a wealth of it to offer.
 All authentically Navajo-made and all mined directly, and solely, from the White Buffalo mine.
 Necklaces, pendants, earrings, cuffs and rings - for women and men.